-- The significance of any building to be demolished. - The significance of any relationship between the building to be demolished and adjacent structures and spaces. - The potential impact of the new design on the setting of any listed buildings, locally listed buildings, and positive buildings. - The scale and grain of the surrounding area, including historic plot boundaries. - The potential to affect archaeological remains that contribute to the understanding and significance of the Benedictine priory. - 8.2.5 The building materials and architectural detailing characteristic of the area should be a key point of reference to inform the choice of materials and detailing of the new design. - 8.3.1 Contemporary designs may be acceptable in the Conservation Area although cues should be taken from the positive buildings of the Conservation Area.

-8.3.2 The Conservation Area features large houses with related large gardens and mature trees.
+- The significance of any building to be demolished. - The significance of any relationship between the building to be demolished and adjacent structures and spaces. - The potential impact of the new design on the setting of any listed buildings, locally listed buildings, and positive buildings. - The scale and grain of the surrounding area, including historic plot boundaries. - 8.2.5 The building materials and architectural detailing characteristic of the area should be a key point of reference to inform the choice of materials and detailing of the new design. - 8.3.1 Contemporary designs may be acceptable in the Conservation Area although cues should be taken from the positive buildings of the Conservation Area. - 8.3.2 The Conservation Area features large houses with related large gardens and mature trees.
 The infill of gardens would harm the character of the Conservation Area and is discouraged.